graphql/graphql-spec/spec/Section 3 -- Type System.md

 Union types have the potential to be invalid if incorrectly defined.

 1. A Union type must include one or more unique member types.
-2. The member types of a Union type must all be Object base types; Scalar, Interface and Union types must not be member types of a Union.
+2. The member types of a Union type must all be Object, Interface or Union types; Scalar and Enum types must not be member types of a Union.
 Similarly, wrapping types must not be member types of a Union.

 ### Union Extensions